How marketing gamification meets the challenges of the telecoms sector

 This is a widespread approach in cultural institutions.
 Which offer their visitors the chance to rediscover a place or a piece of history through gamified experiences (challenges, competitions, treasure hunts or riddles).

-The aim is to use these entertaining mechanics for more than fun.
-There, the aim is to educate visitors, enhance cultural heritage and improve the customer experience by making the visit attractive (for younger visitors or those waiting in line).
+The aim is to use these entertaining mechanics for more than just fun.
+There, the aim is to educate visitors, enhance cultural heritage and improve the customer experience by making the visit more attractive (for younger visitors or those waiting in line).

-As we have seen in the marketing sector, gamification is an interesting tool to deploy at every stage of the customer experience.
+As we have already seen in the marketing sector, gamification is a very interesting tool to deploy at every stage of the customer experience.
 It’s a great way of capturing their attention.
-To boost their engagement by multiplying the opportunities to interact with the brand.
+But also to boost their engagement by multiplying the opportunities for them to interact with the brand.

-Interactivity can be a strategy before and after the visit.
+But interactivity can be a powerful strategy before and after the visit.
 It can be used to prepare for the visit (by arousing desire or sharing relevant information in a fun way that the visitor will need afterwards).
-Once the experience is over, gamification becomes a loyalty-building lever, using the data collected to propose similar/complementary offers.
+Once the experience is over, gamification becomes a loyalty-building lever, using the data collected during or before the visit, for example, to propose similar/complementary offers to visitors.

 Improving the customer experience in culture: 3 use cases for gamification